Skip to Content

 la specola florence

-If you want to do some of the most unusual things to do in Florence, visiting La Specola museum and seeing its collection of eerily realistic anatomical wax models should be at the top of your list.
+If you want to do some of the most unusual things to do in Florence, visiting La Specola museum and seeing its collection of eerily realistic anatomical wax models should definitely be at the top of your list (but only if your stomach is strong enough to bear it).
 The museum’s collection dates back to the 18th century and features a wide range of models, including human organs, body parts, and even entire dissected bodies.

 Walk The Medici Secret Hallways